du82/unfathoming/content/about/index.md

 ## Cultural background

 ## Social media handles
 I don't use social media.
-None at all {% callout "I really hate Discord with a passion" %}.
+None at all {% sidenote "I really [hate Discord](/archive/2024/the-tragedy-of-discord) with a passion" %}.
 I am [against social media](/archive/2024/against-social-media) and if you find people claiming to be me on Reddit or whatever, they are liars.

 ## Contact information